We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-If the park hours for the day you plan to be at Magic Kingdom are from 9a-6p, this tip becomes especially important.
+If you know that your family won’t be able to stay late into the evening, this tip becomes especially important.
 You do not want to waste time at the end of the day eating at a restaurant.

 Pro Planning Tip: An alternate idea is to schedule your dining reservation for right at park closing.
+If the park isn’t closing at 11p, that is!
 This allows you to still enjoy the whole park day, but have the bonus experience of letting the park empty out while you eat.
 As you walk back through the park it should be mostly empty!

 Step 7: Take Stock and Head to the Classics

-By now, the crowds have definitely descended upon Magic Kingdom.
+By now, the crowds have definitely descended upon Magic Kingdom and lines for just about everything will be loooong.
 Before you leave the table after lunch, it’s time to pull out My Disney Experience again.